Dr Iwan Robert Evans MBiochem PhD

 Department of Infection Immunity & Cardiovascular Disease

 After studying Biochemistry at the University of Oxford (Somerville College), I joined the MRC’s 4-year PhD program in Molecular Cell Biology at UCL’s LMCB.
 During my PhD I studied the generation of cell-cell repulsion downstream of the Eph receptor family of tyrosine kinases with Prof. Kate Nobes.
-To study the regulation of cell migration in vivo, I subsequently joined the laboratory of Prof Will Wood at the University of Bath.
-There I investigated how the migration and inflammatory responses of macrophages are controlled using the fruit fly, Drosophila melanogaster, as a model system.
-In 2013 I was awarded a Thomas-Berry and Simpson Fellowship by the Medical School at the University of Sheffield to establish my own research group focusing on the role apoptotic cells play in regulation of macrophage function.
-I was awarded a Sir Henry Dale Fellowship by the Wellcome Trust/Royal Society, which I activated in 2014.
+To study the regulation of cell migration in vivo, I subsequently joined the laboratory of Prof. Will Wood at the University of Bath.
+There I investigated how the migration and inflammatory responses of macrophages are controlled using the fruit fly, Drosophila melanogaster.
+In 2013, I was awarded a Thomas-Berry and Simpson Fellowship by the Medical School at the University of Sheffield to establish my own research group focusing on the role apoptotic cells play in regulation of macrophage function.
+I was subsequently awarded a Sir Henry Dale Fellowship by Wellcome/The Royal Society, which I activated in 2014.
+Our lab uses fruit flies and a variety of cell lines (including primary human immune cells) to study regulation of the innate immune system.

 Fruit flies (Drosophila) are considerably simpler than vertebrates such as ourselves, yet the key genes important in macrophage function are also present.
 This makes it much easier for us to study and identify new genes involved in macrophage functions such as migration, phagocytosis and degradation of ingested material.
-Importantly fruit flies contain a population of cells called hemocytes that are very similar in their function and behaviour to our own macrophages.
+Importantly, fruit flies contain a population of cells called hemocytes that are very similar in their function and behaviour to our own macrophages.
+We study these fly macrophages to understand new mechanisms by which our own immune cells may be controlled.

 Contact with cells undergoing a programmed form of death (called apoptosis), which often occurs at sites of injury or pathology, is thought to alter the behaviour of macrophages.
 This can be helpful in some circumstances but on other occasions it may cause macrophages to contribute to disease progression.
 Drosophila hemocytes display altered responses when challenged in the presence of increased levels of cell death.
-Therefore we are using this system to try to understand how apoptotic cells regulate macrophage function.
+One key area in our lab is to use fruit flies as a model system to understand how apoptotic cells regulate macrophage function.
+We are also interested in understanding how engulfment of other cargoes is controlled and regulates macrophage behaviour (e.g. pathogenic bugs).

 Clearance of apoptotic cells is crucial for development and this process is known to alter macrophage function.
 Undigested apoptotic corpses within hemocytes can suppress both their general motility and inflammatory responses.
 Using this model system we are studying how apoptotic corpses affect macrophage behaviour at a number of stages during the process of apoptotic cell clearance.
 We are particularly focused on how the stages post-engulfment can inhibit the migratory machinery of hemocytes.
 This mechanism could have important consequences for a wide range of human diseases, since it could contribute to the inappropriate or prolonged localisation of macrophages at the numerous sites of pathology that contain high levels of cells dying by apoptosis.